 Salmon are literally steps from the city.
 Ship Creek’s king and silver salmon runs are popular for fishing and viewing.
 The annual king salmon derby is a prime chance for accessible fishing.
 Viewing platforms give onlookers the best view of the action, as salmon crowd the waterway on their trip upstream.
+It's one of the few places you can catch an Alaska salmon steps from the hotel.
 The nearby Jack Hernandez Fish Hatchery offers another window on the waters with views of fish at various stages of development.

 Further south, the streams feeding into Turnagain Arm host their own runs, as does the Portage Valley.

 Anchorage seafood restaurants give salmon pride of place with fresh filets served every way imaginable.